 By reading the daily paper, you can easily see that crime rates are on the rise in many areas of the world.
 Assault and burglary incidents are up, and more people are taking their own safety into their own hands.
-One way to protect yourself and your loved ones is by owning a personal protection dog.
-Particular breeds including the Dutch Shepherd, the Rottweiler and the Doberman pinscher can make excellent, well-trained guard dogs.
+One way to protect yourself and your loved ones are by owning a personal protection dog.
+Particular breeds including the Dutch Shepherd, the Rottweiler, and the Doberman pinscher can make excellent, well-trained guard dogs.
 These and other such breeds become aware of security dangers before you do and are willing to fight to protect you.

 If you are looking for a personal protection dog to keep yourself and your family safe, consider the Dutch Shepherd dog.
 This breed has been used by police and military personnel around the world and can be successfully trained to be an excellent personal protection dog.
 Our company can provide a great deal of information about personal protection dogs for sale.

 The Dutch Shepherd originated in the Netherlands and is sometimes known as the Hollandse Herder dog.
 Back in the 1890s, you might have been able to contact the official breed club, called the Nederlandse Herdershonden Club, to find one.
 Back then, the Dutch Shepherd dogs were thrown together with the Belgian Shepherd and the German Shepherds and simply collectively known as shepherd breeds.
 Although there were differences between the three types of dogs, they were often cross-bred.